 Take some time to prepare for your dog’s arrival.
-To make the transition from shelter to home as easy as possible, it is important to provide your new dog with as much structure as possible and be clear about certain things before your rescue dog arrives.
+To make the transition from shelter to home as easy as possible, it is important to provide your new dog with as much structure as you are able and to be clear about certain things before your rescue dog arrives.

-- Get clarity where the dog will and will not be allowed.
+- Decide where the dog will and will not be allowed.
 Are bedrooms a no-go zone?
 Then close the doors.
 Is the dog not allowed in a certain area of the house?
 Then use a baby gate to fence off the area.

-- Will your dog sleep in a designated area (laundry, crate etc)?
+- Will your dog sleep in a designated place (laundry, crate etc)?
 Set it up from day one.

 - Set up your dog’s ‘feeding station’ – think about where his food and water will go.

 - Make sure your fencing is secure if you have an outdoor area.
 Some dogs are natural born Houdinis, and others are strong enough to break through unstable fencing.